datapythonista/mnist/README.md

 pymnist makes it easier to download and convert to Python objects the information contained in the MNIST files, which use a custom format.

+It supports Python 2.7 and Python >= 3.5.

 To automatically download the train files, and display the first image in the dataset, and print the number encoded in the image, you can simply use: